90 Day Fiance’s Kim Menzies Slams Usman Umar’s Mom’s Demand He Marries Another Woman First: ‘I Know My Worth’ - NewsBreak

 "That he lives in a five bedroom house — just him, his daughter and his daughter's nanny/help.
 The nanny/help in question was his wife."

-Did ‘Sister Wives’ Star Christine Leave Kody to Go Back to Utah?
-Everything We Know So Far
+Did ‘Sister Wives’ Star Kody Brown Go to Son Logan Brown’s Wedding?
+Everything We Know

-Making changes.
-Sister Wives starChristine Brown announced her split from her husband of nearly 30 years, Kody Brown, and had her eyes set on a fresh start in Utah.
-So did a newly single Christine make the move?
-Find out what we know.
-Why Did Christine Want to Move Back...
+Making amends?
+Sister Wives star Logan Brown married Michelle Petty on October 22.
+But did his father, Kody Brown, attend the ceremony?
+Keep scrolling to find out if Kody was at the wedding amid the family drama.
+Did Kody Brown Attend Logan Brown and Michelle Petty’s Wedding?.
+Kody did...

 Comments / 0